-By Contact Reporter Union Tribune
+By Phillip Molnar Contact Reporter Union Tribune

 San Diego County home prices in March increased 7.7 percent from a year ago, outpacing most of the nation, a closely-watched housing index reported Tuesday.